duckafire/LIM/info/README.md

 &emsp; After this process, not everything will be compacted, because such an act would generate the break of the syntactic and semantic logic of the code.
 The exception to the compaction applies to:

 * *Environment* global: that only can be accessed and manipulated inside the library environment and by functions in it.
-* *Pure* global: that can be accessed and manipulated by any code present in program (that has been written after the library *implementation*).
+* *Pure* global: that can be accessed and manipulated by any code present in the program (that has been written after the library *implementation*).
 * *Internal* functions: only can be called inside the library *environment*.
 * Library functions: are indexed to the library table, can be called outside its *environment*.